3570534440/microphase-antsdr-docs/source/device_and_usage_manual/ANTSDR_E_Series_Module/ANTSDR_E310_Reference_Manual/Antsdr-fw-patch.md

 make sdimg
 ```

-You will see the SD boot image in the build_sdimg folder.
+You will see the SD boot image in the `build_sdimg` folder.
 You can just  copy all these files in that folder into a SD card, plug the SD card  into the ANTSDR, set the jumper into SD card boot mode.

-### Update Flash by DFU
+### Updating Flash via DFU

-DFU mode is just for ant e310, e200 is unsupport.
-If your device is e310, You can update the flash by DFU.
+DFU mode is only supported on the ANTSDR E310 device.
+It is **not supported** on the E200 version.
+If your device is E310, You can update the flash by DFU.
 Set the jumper into Flash Boot mode.
 When device is power up, push the DFU button, and then, you will see the both led in the device will turn green, now it's time to update the  flash.
 You should change into the build folder first,and plug a micro USB into  the OTG interface.
 After that, you should run the following command.

 ```sh
 sudo dfu-util -a firmware.dfu -D ./ant.dfu